LearnersGuild/learnathon/README.md

 Welcome to the Learners Guild Learnathon!

-This is a game to practice collective learning through a series of pair programming sessions on a set challenge.
+The Learnathon is a game to practice collective learning through a series of pair programming sessions on a set challenge.

 ## Preparing to Play